-The Chief Medical Officers of the four Home Countries report evidence showing that physical activity has a range of health benefits, recommending that:
+The four home Countries' Chief Medical Officers report evidence showing that physical activity has a range of health benefits, recommending;

 Adults should aim to be active daily.
 Over a week, activity should add up to at least 150 minutes of moderate intensity activity in bouts of 10 minutes or more.
 Alternatively similar benefits can be obtained through 75 minutes of vigorous intensity activity.